Farama-Foundation/gym-docs/docs/pages/vector_api/index.md

 `single_action_space`

-The action space of a sub-environment.
+The action space of a single environment is kept in a separate property.

     >>> envs = gym.vector.make("CartPole-v1", num_envs=3)